Department of Numbers

 Fort Smith, Arkansas Unemployment

-The BLS reported that the unemployment rate for Fort Smith fell 0.2 percentage points in March 2012 to 7.8%.
+The BLS reported that the unemployment rate for Fort Smith rose 0.2 percentage points in October 2023 to 3.5%.
 For the same month, the metro unemployment rate was 0.4 percentage points higher than the Arkansas rate.
-The unemployment rate in Fort Smith peaked in October 2011 at 8.7% and is now 0.9 percentage points lower.
+The unemployment rate in Fort Smith peaked in April 2020 at 11.0% and is now 7.5 percentage points lower.
+From a post peak low of 2.8% in April 2023, the unemployment rate has now grown by 0.7 percentage points.
 You can also compare Fort Smith unemployment with unemployment in other cities.

 Unemployment Rate: Fort Smith, Arkansas, National